 The FAIMS Mobile Platform is open-source software for offline data collection on an Android device.
 FAIMS stands for Field Acquired Information Management Systems.
 The platform was established by archaeologists in 2012 to support the capture and management of digital field data in difficult terrain.
 It is now used by researchers from many fields in diverse situations.

-The production version will be available in June 2022 but you can keep up to date with early releases by subscribing to our newsletter.
+The production version will be available for limited release in December 2022 but you can keep up to date with early releases by subscribing to our newsletter.

 Need support for FAIMS 2.6?

 If you’re a new user, we hope you can wait for FAIMS 3.0 as we are no longer supporting new projects in FAIMS 2.6.

 If you’re a current user and have your own server, check out our support pages or get in touch.